Proven-Paradox/shaper-system/Handbook.md

 Abilities come in four tiers.
 You may only purchase Abilities from tiers less than or equal to your Hero Tier.
 They cost 1 + (2 * their tier) XP.
 So 3 for tier 1, 5 for tier 2, 7 for tier 3, and 9 for tier 4.

-Abilities are described in more detail in Chapter 4.
+Abilities are described in more detail in Chapter 4 and listed individually in Chapter 5.
 ### Powers
 Powers represent passive abilities.
 These generally modify rolls, giving benefits when certain conditions are met.
 They offer notable benefits when using certain types of Abilities or grant a benefit in some conditions.
 Powers cost 5 XP unless an exception is listed.

-Powers are described in more detail in Chapter 6.
+Powers are described in more detail in Chapter 7.
 ### Capstone Powers
 Capstone Powers represent significantly more impactful modifications to your character’s abilities.
 They either apply more broadly or have much higher influence than standard Powers, and as such they are only available when you reach a level divisible by 5 (5, 10, 15…).
 They have no cost to purchase.